junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Ms. Mucarsel-Powell asked unanimous consent to discharge from committee and consider.
 - 2019-06-10 — On passage Passed without objection. (text: CR H4378)
 - 2019-06-10 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4378)
+- 2019-06-11 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.